iDourgham/Walmart-Sales-Forecasting/README.md

 -   **Time Series Preparation:** Handling date and time features, and preparing the data for time series modeling.
 -   **Multi-Step Forecasting:** Implementation of strategies (e.g., recursive single-step or direct multi-step) to predict sales for multiple future time periods.
 -   **Model Development:** Building and evaluating a time series forecasting model tailored to the characteristics of the departmental sales data.
+-   **Deployment:** Deployment of the forecasting model for practical use in the real world using streamlit.

 * * * * *